 Cory is a student and instructor ($) of mathematics, skeptical activist, social justice advocate, cyclist, and avid conversationalist living in the New River Valley.
 He helped start a local poly group in 2011 and has since participated in poly talks, panels, socials, and Freedom To Marry Day.
 He eagerly awaits the erosion of the asterisk after his state slogan.

 D.W.
 Everton is a transmale in New Bedford, MA currently working to get a Bachelors in the Science of Social Work.
 He has two black cats, and an arch-nemesis cat that belongs to his mother.
 Epic battles happen frequently.

 Eden is a 20-something geeky, philosophical, polyamorous, awesomesexual, sex-positive, genderfluid writer, photographer, & carbon-based life form.
 Vo spends vir time absorbing as much information as possible, educating people on poly, trans*, and kink issues and seeking out adventures.

-Eleanorofa has a Ph.D. in Sociology and is a professor at a university in Washington, D.C.
-She is a P^3 (pansexual polyamorous pagan) and blogs about sex and polyamory on her metamour's blog hotnekkidnerds.com.
-Her current research focuses on the family decisions of young (monogamous) couples, although she plans to formally research polys in the future.
-In the meantime, she is conducting some highly personal investigations into the polyamorous life.
+Elenorofa has a Ph.D. in Sociology and is a professor at a university in Washington, D.C.
+She is a P^3 (pansexual polyamorous pagan) and blogs about sex, kink, and polyamory extensively on fetlife as IPCookieMonster.
+Her current research focuses on the BDSM scene, polyamory, and paganism.
+When not busy "working," she is usually busy spinning fire with her troupe HVBRIS or poledancing.